lukeorth/lugo/lugo/content/about/about.md

 hidden: true
 ---

-I have been professionally developing software since 2019.

-I enjoy long walks on the beach, beautiful night skies, and lattes with extra foam.
+I enjoy long walks on the beach, beautiful harvest moons, and lattes with extra foam.